jlahne/pangborn-tutorial-2025/_main.md

 ### Elizabeth Clark, PhD {-}

 Elizabeth Clark is a Senior Scientist in Sensory & Consumer Sciences at McCormick & Company Inc. — a global leader in flavor operating in two segments across 170 countries and territories.
-McCormick’s passion for Sensory & Consumer Science has led to published research on a replacement for the Scoville heat method for the sensory determination of pungency in capsicum products (Gillette, Appel, & Leggo, 1984); The Sensory Quality System (SQS): a global quality control solution (King et.al, 2022); the EsSense Profile®— a scientific measurement of the human emotional response to flavor (King & Meiselman, 2010), and The Wellsense Profile™ — a questionnaire to measure consumer wellness with foods (King et.al, 2015).
-Leveraging her interests in data analytics & coding, Elizabeth is helping McCormick usher in a new era of sensory research geared toward addressing rapidly evolving challenges faced by global food & beverage companies.
+McCormick’s passion for Sensory & Consumer Science has led to published research on a replacement for the Scoville heat method for the sensory determination of pungency in capsicum products (Gillette, Appel, & Leggo, 1984), The Sensory Quality System (SQS): a global quality control solution (King et.al, 2022), the EsSense Profile®— a scientific measurement of the human emotional response to flavor (King & Meiselman, 2010), and The Wellsense Profile™ — a questionnaire to measure consumer wellness with foods (King et.al, 2015).
+Leveraging her interest in data analytics & coding, Elizabeth is helping McCormick usher in a new era of sensory research geared toward addressing rapidly evolving challenges faced by global food & beverage companies.

 ## Today's agenda {-}